bstrebel/pimatic-alert/README.md

 - **$**_ALERT_-**reject**: device that caused a rejection (see below)
 - **$**_ALERT_-**error**: some error descriptions

+Set the **autoConfig** option to false if you don't want the plugin to generate devices but create them manually.

 In adition their are some optional properties which may be useful for your environment:

-- **remote**: and additional switch which is kept in sync with the system switch.
-Can be used to enable/disable the alert system with via the mobile frontend **and** an addition HomeduinoRFSwitch
+- **remote**: additional switch which is kept in sync with the system switch.
+Can be used to enable/disable the alert system via the mobile frontend **and** an optional HomeduinoRFSwitch remote control

 - **switches**: a list of additional switch devices that will be automatically turned on when an alert is triggered (and turned off when disabling the alarm system) without the need of additional rules

 - **required**: sensors marked "required" are checked for a valid state if you try to turn on the alarm system.
 The activation will be rejected if, for example, a contact sensor is open.
-You have to close the door/window first before activating the alert system ;-)
+You have to close the door/window first before activating the alert system ;-) If you use this feature (can be disabled with the **checkSensors** option) make sure to use the ALERT-enabled switch to trigger actions on enabling the alert system.
+The controller switch may immediately switch back to off if the activation is rejected but fires your rule by accident.

 Installation
 ------------